C2SM/c2sm.github.io/docs/alps/vclusters.md

 ## Santis

 Santis is dedicated to Weather and Climate and is deployed on ~400 Grace-Hopper nodes.
-At least at the beginning, it will be hosting only [ExClaim ::material-open-in-new::](https://c2sm.ethz.ch/research/exclaim.html){:target="_blank"}' and related projects.
+At least at the beginning, it will be hosting only [EXCLAIM :material-open-in-new:](https://c2sm.ethz.ch/research/exclaim.html){:target="_blank"} and related projects.

 ### Uenvs